 In our Chassis Noise Level database, you will find all of our chassis evaluations.
-We conduct all of our measurements at 23-26 degrees Celsius ambient using lab-grade equipment and a hemi-anechoic chamber, with lower than 6 dB(A) noise floor.
-We focus on the noise dampening performance of each chassis, which in layman's terms is to what degree the chassis lowers the noise that the system generates.
-Besides the noise dampening performance, we also include the noise output of the chassis' stock fan(s) at three different speeds (100%, 75%, and 50%).
+We conduct all of our measurements at 23-26 degrees Celsius ambient using lab-grade equipment and a hemi-anechoic chamber, with a lower than 6 dB(A) noise floor.
+We focus on the soundproofing performance of each chassis, which in layman's terms is to what degree the chassis lowers the noise that the system generates.
+Besides the soundproofing performance, we also include the noise output of the chassis' stock fan(s) at three different speeds (100%, 75%, and 50%).

 For our thermal performance tests, which are not depicted in our database since we only use them for beta testing purposes, besides measuring the noise at some fixed fan speeds, we also do the opposite.
 We set the fan speed at some specific levels to achieve the desired noise output.
 This way, it is easier to compare (and much more accurate) the thermal performance of all chassis under the same conditions.
 For the moment, we don't include thermal performance results in our database, but this doesn't mean that the interested users or reviewers cannot use our findings to make their comparisons and draw safe conclusions.
 You see, comparing the thermal performance of the same system in two different chassis with not the same fan speeds is something that won't tell you much.
 But if you make both chassis operate at the same conditions, under which they deliver the same noise output, it makes it much easier to find the best performer when it comes to the handling of heat loads.

-According to the noise dampening performance of each chassis, we tax it into three DELTA (Δ) categories, providing the corresponding noise certifications.
+According to the soundproofing performance of each chassis, we tax it into three DELTA (Δ) categories, providing the corresponding soundproofing certifications.
 This makes things easier for anyone interested in a silent system.
-The only thing he has to do is choose a LAMBDA-A+ power supply and match it with a chassis featuring the same DELTA rating.
+The only thing he has to do is choose a LAMBDA-A++ power supply and match it with a chassis featuring the same DELTA rating.